MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/clusterfunction.md

 ::: zone pivot="azuredataexplorer"

 Changes the reference of the query to a remote cluster.
+To access a database within the same cluster, use the [database()](databasefunction.md) function.
+For more information, see [cross-database and cross-cluster queries](cross-cluster-or-database-queries.md).

 ## Syntax